Department of Industrial Engineering

 d) an ability to function on multidisciplinary teams

-e) an ability to identify, formulate, and solve technical problems
+e) an ability to identify, formulate, and solve engineering problems

 f) an understanding of professional and ethical responsibility